krasheninnikov/krasheninnikov.github.io/_posts/2025-11-09-gender-ratios.md

 **1. Raw numbers:** The Bay Area simply has more single men than single women.
 In any matching market, the scarcer side gets better matches.
 It's supply and demand.

-**2. Distribution shape:** But it's not just about counts.
-Newcomers to the Bay Area are predominantly high-achieving tech workers skewing male – which makes the top of the male distribution especially crowded.
+**2. Distribution shape:** The Bay Area draws a lot of high-achieving tech workers, mostly men.
+This makes the top of the male distribution especially crowded.
 A 95th percentile man courting a 95th percentile woman in the Bay Area faces more competition from 96th, 97th, and 98th percentile men than he would in a city with a more typical distribution.

 The multiplier curve above (left) shows this isn't uniform – effects are minimal for average people, grow substantially through the 90th percentiles, then again diminish slightly at the very top.

 **Could the effect strength be an artifact of perfect assortative matching?** Real dating involves a lot of randomness unique to each couple (e.g. unusually great chemistry).
-Turns out including randomness into the model doesn't affect the headline result – "rarity multipliers from moving cities" stay very similar to the ones we got above without randomness (more detail in Appendix B).
+Turns out including randomness in the model doesn't change the headline result – "rarity multipliers from moving cities" stay very similar to the ones we got above without randomness (more detail in Appendix B).

 ## **5. Percentiles vs. rarity: how big are these effects really?**

 There's an interesting tension in how to interpret these results.
 In percentile terms, the changes look modest – going from matching with the 99.1st percentile to the 98.6th percentile doesn't sound like much.
 But in rarity terms, that same change (1-in-108 to 1-in-73) means your partner is 33% less rare.

 Which framing matters more for real life?
 It's genuinely unclear.
 Relationships are much more than the sum of desirability scores – the interaction, vibes, chemistry, and feelings matter enormously.
 For any individual relationship, those factors likely swamp these statistical differences.
-But at the population level, these shifts still represent meaningful changes in your dating options.
+But across the population, they still noticeably shift your dating options.

 ## **6. Caveats**